AOSC-Dev/chromium-loongarch64/README.md

 Attempt to port chromium to loongarch64.

-Status: can launch, but crashes easily.
+Status: working!
+Although debug build can trigger raw_ptr bugs.

 Based on: